Samuel Wm. Sax

 Mr. Sax is the retired Chairman and Chairman Emeritus of Exchange International Corporation and Exchange National Bank of Chicago, now merged with Bank of America; Founder and Chairman of the American/Israel Bank, Ltd.; the first fiscal agent for the United States government in the Middle East; is a principal founder and first Vice-Chairman and Director of the United States Navy Memorial Foundation; and a Trustee Emeritus of the United States Naval Institute Foundation.

 Mr. Sax's civic involvement is extensive.
-In addition to his position on the PBC Board of Commissioners, he chaired the Regional and National Advisory Committee on Bank Practice and Policy for the Department of Treasury, served as Vice Chairman, United States-Israel Business Council of the U.S. Department of State, Chicago Clearing House Committee, the U.S. Department of Defense Executive Committee, the Museum of Modern Art, in New York, and the Art Institute of Chicago.
+In addition to his position on the PBC Board of Commissioners, he chaired the Regional and National Advisory Committee on Bank Practice and Policy, the Comptroller of the Currency for the Department of Treasury, served as Vice Chairman, United States-Israel Business Council of the U.S. Department of State, Chicago Clearing House Committee, the U.S. Department of Defense Executive Committee, the Museum of Modern Art, in New York, and the Art Institute of Chicago.
 He served as Chairman of the Board of Governors of the Professional Photographers of American, Photographic Art and Science Foundation, and is founding chairman of the Chicago Corporation for Public Broadcasting (WYCC-TV, Channel 20) and founding vice-chairman of the City Colleges of Chicago Foundation.

 Among his various recognitions, Mr. Sax is the recipient of Prime Minister Medal, State of Israel, the Abraham Lincoln Humanitarian of the Year Award, National Academy of Television Arts and Sciences Special Recognition and Fortune Magazine's National Business and the Arts Award.